 · Qiyu Chen (PhD Candidate, UNIL / China University of Geosciences) - Geological stochastic modeling method for the Quaternary sedimentary system 3D geological stochastic modeling method for Quaternary sedimentary systems.

-· Juan Carlos Castilla (PhD Candidate, UNSW Australia) 3D aquifer modeling, agents-based models, uncertainty in hydrogeological models, climate change.
+· Juan Carlos Castilla (PhD Candidate, UNSW Australia and researcher at CSIRO) Agents-based models, uncertainty in hydrogeological models, climate change.